jisshub/CRIO-FELLOWSHIP-SD-DSA-JS-B1-JUNE-2023/SESSION-1/README.md

 - A collection of characters.

-#### Substring: any continous part of the original string.
+#### Substring: any continuous part of the original string.

-In JavaScript, a string is a sequence of characters enclosed in single quotes (''), double quotes ("") or backticks (``).
+In JavaScript, a string is a sequence of characters enclosed in single quotes (''), double quotes (""), or backticks (``).
 Strings are one of the fundamental data types in JavaScript and are commonly used to store and manipulate textual data.

 Here's an example that demonstrates working with strings in JavaScript: